7/30/2019

 Sean Reitenbach

 Hello.
-Archie has had some adverse development on older accident years related to the Binding Authority book.
+Arch has had some adverse development on older accident years related to a binding authority book.
 What are you seeing in that book of business now?

 speaker

-Well, I mean, it's something that we've identified.
-No question we had some issues.
+Well, I mean, it's something that we've identified, no question.
+We had some issues.
 We've had some issues within the performance of that book.
 We've made some corrections along the way.
 We've shrunk our volume.
 We've re-underwritten the book to some extent.
-Right now we'd like – you know, we think the reserve development is contained.
-So we don't expect a whole lot of – you know, I think we're in a good spot and don't think there'll be more to come in a material way.
-But, you know, it's certainly a book that we know has underperformed and we corrected to some extent, and we're keeping an eye on it.
+Right now, we think the reserve development is contained.
+So we don't expect a whole lot of, you know, I think we're in a good spot and don't think there'll be more to come in a material way.
+But, you know, it's certainly a book that we know has underperformed and we've corrected to some extent and we're keeping an eye on it.

 speaker